 The Bright Ideas program is one that enables us to make funds available for classroom projects that otherwise might not be possible.
 We offer grants of up to $1,500 to winning teachers, enabling them to go the extra step in providing challenging projects for their students.
 If you know a teacher who could use such a grant, have them contact us today and ask about our Bright Ideas grants.
 Applications are accepted June through September.

 Each year, Albemarle EMC sends a deserving boy and girl to the most respected basketball camps in the country.
 The boy attends the Roy Williams Basketball Camp at the University of North Carolina, and the girl attends the N.C.
 State Women's Basketball Camp for girls at N.C.
 State University.
-The scholarships are available to students in sixth through eighth grades.
+The scholarships are available to students who are in 6th and 7th grade during the school year.
 Applications for both camps are accepted through March 30.
 Winners will be announced by May 1.
 Winners of the Touchstone Energy N.C.
 State Women's Basketball Camp scholarships will attend the overnight camp.
 Campers must have permission from a parent or guardian to attend either camp and must provide their own transportation to and from the camp.
 Sixth through seventh-grade students interested in the scholarships can contact Chris Powell, coordinator of public relations for Albemarle EMC, at 426-2586.
 Students can also download applications for the scholarships at www.ncelectriccooperatives.com.
 Applicants will be judged on their academics, extracurricular activities and an essay that must accompany the application.
 Both camps will work closely with each camper to develop fundamental skills that will help the young athletes excel both on and off the court.